Chapter 13: Sakura and the Forgotten Memory

 "All students to return to their House dormitories at once.
 All teachers return to the staffroom.
 Immediately, please," Professor McGonagall's voice rang out, interrupting the session.
 Her magically conducted voice seemed to come from all corners of the room.
 It startled everybody, including Professor Flitwick.

 Immediately the pit fell out of Sakura's stomach.
 There had been some cautious optimism ever since Professor McGonagall had announced that the mandrake restorative droughts were finally finished and all the petrified people might be recovered.
 Despite not having any real proof that this announcement was related to that one, Sakura couldn't help but feel that this announcement was somehow evidence that things had not gone to plan.
 She chanced a glance at Lisa.
-She had a frown on her face which matched Sakura's own.
+Lisa had a frown on her face which matched Sakura's own.

 "All right, everybody, class is over.
 Return to your dorms, right now," Professor Flitwick's voice followed Professor McGonagall's with authority.
 "No, no, leave the books.
-Just gather your own things and go."
+Just gather your things and go."

 It was getting to be something of a habit.
 The huddled group of students made their way through the wide stony corridors of Hogwarts Castle while all eyes automatically searched the dark corners in the nooks and alcoves of the once cheerful hallways.
 They hadn't looked so ominous since the supposed discovery that Harry was the Heir of Slytherin.